12+ Writing can be lonely, especially if you're living on your own in a cold, cramped flat, in another country, far away from family and friends.

-So when I lived in England in the early-1990s, I volunteered to work one afternoon a week at the local Oxfam shop, to get away from my writing desk, to get out of my flat, and to meet and mingle with people.
+So when I lived in Brighton, England, in the early-1990s, I volunteered to work one afternoon a week at the local Oxfam op shop.
+I needed to get away from my writing desk, get out of my flat, and meet and mingle with people.

-One day she walked straight to the cash register and asked for help to find a frame for a photo of one her grandchildren.
-She placed an eight by ten-inch portrait print on the counter and carefully unwrapped the paper that protected it.
+One day she walked straight to the cash register and asked for help to find a frame for a photo of one of her grandchildren.
+She placed an eight by ten-inch portrait print on the counter and carefully unwrapped the paper protecting it.

-"My grandson looks just like his grandfather did," she confided.
-"He works at a coal mine in Australia," she went on.
-"He flies there from Perth.
-And he works long hours and earns lots of money.
-He owns a Harley Davidson and big old Valiant.
+"My grandson looks just like his grandfather did," the grandmother confided.
+"He works at a coal mine in Australia and flies there from Perth," she went on.
+"He works long hours and earns lots of money.
+And he owns a Harley Davidson and a big Valiant.
 That's an Australian car, you know."

 "How much is this teaspoon?" she'd ask.